hep-gc/uvic-heprc-ansible-playbooks/csv2-ci/README.md

 SSH Key: any
 ```

-### Steps to install csv2 on a pre-configured host
+### Steps to install csv2 ci on a pre-configured host

 - Ensure that you have an ssh key enabling root access
 - Modify the vars (`csv2-ci-vars.yaml`) file in `roles/csv2-ci/vars` with correct info